rogerclarkmelbourne/GD-77/README.md

 "GD-77_bin2sgl" contains a command line version of the firmware reencrypt tool.
 It has been modified by Roger VK3KYY and converts bin to SGL file by prepending the header.

+"GD-77_dat_files_creator" contains a file extractor to create supplemental data (*.dat files) needed for building the custom GD-77 firmware.
+It has been written by Roger VK3KYY.

 # Experimental only
 "GD-77_new_firmware" contains the MCUXpresso project and the tools that will lead to a new GD-77 firmware written from scratch.